tgip-work/gitlab-runner/README.md

 Click  <a href="https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=gitlab-runner&amp;templateURL=https://s3-eu-west-1.amazonaws.com/scaniadevtools-aws-templates/gitlabrunner-host.yml" target="_blank"><img src="https://cdn.rawgit.com/buildkite/cloudformation-launch-stack-button-svg/master/launch-stack.svg"></a>

-You can also upload the file `gitlabrunner-host.yml` in the AWS Cloudformation console of the AWS account where you want to deploy the runner. (<a href="https://eu-west-1.console.aws.amazon.com/cloudformation/home#/stacks/new" target="_blank">Click to open AWS Cloudformation console</a>)
+You can also upload the file `gitlabrunner-host.yml` in the AWS Cloudformation console of the AWS account where you want to deploy the runner. (<a href="https://eu-west-1.console.aws.amazon.com/cloudformation/home#/stacks/new" target="_blank">Click to open AWS Cloudformation console</a>, may require being logged in to AWS)

 Then follow the Cloudformation console instructions.